titandev/titandev/README.md

 <h1> Titan </h1>
 Hey!
-My name is Titan and I am a hobbyist developer...
+My name is Titan...

 ### My Skills
 *I haven't been practising all the following but it's really easy for me to pick a skill back up*